opt-out-tools/start-here/README.md

 We want to champion female-identifying people back into the online worlds they’ve been chased out of, support them and their voices whilst still protecting them and holding the perpetrators accountable. **We need to exist**.

-If you share our vision, we ask you to join us.
+If you share our vision, we ask you to **join us**.
 Whether it’s by talking about this to a friend, contributing, research, expertise, skills, strategy or code.
 Online misogyny is real and it's silencing the voices that society so desperately needs to hear.

 <h3 align="center"> Let’s Opt Out</h3>